-Research and Evaluation Policy
+Outside Research Request Policy

+The Indianapolis Public Schools receives many requests to supply information for, or to participate in, research projects conducted by individuals or agencies from within and outside the school system.
 Requests will be reviewed by a research committee.
 The committee will include the administrators whose schools or programs are involved, and appropriate others.
 Recommendations are submitted for final approval to the Superintendent or his designee.

-- the value to the Indianapolis Public Schools with respect to the time of pupils and staff concerned, and the adequacy and acceptability of design and instrumentation of the study.
+Approval of requests will depend on the value to the Indianapolis Public Schools with respect to the time of pupils and staff concerned, and the adequacy and acceptability of design and instrumentation of the study.

 Research must be conducted according to the highest ethical and methodological standards to protect the rights and privacy of our students and staff.
 The following processes are to be followed and conditions met for applications to conduct research in the schools to be approved: